Skip to content

 Network Map

 The force-directed network map is the centerpiece of the Strategy view.
-It visualizes every tracked metric in your dashboard -- OKRs, Financial Metrics, Risks, and KRIs -- as an interconnected graph.
+It visualizes every tracked metric in your dashboard -- OKRs, Financial & Performance Metrics, Risks, and KRIs -- as an interconnected graph.

 How to read the map: